Home Web Development PrimeFaces Cookbook

 Introduction

-This chapter will provide details on the setup and configuration of PrimeFaces, along with the basics of the PrimeFaces AJAX mechanism.
-The goal of this chapter is to provide a sneak preview of some of the features of PrimeFaces, such as the AJAX processing mechanism, Internationalization, and Localization, along with support for right-to-left languages.
+This chapter will provide details on the setup and configuration of PrimeFaces along with the basics of the PrimeFaces AJAX mechanism.
+The goal of this chapter is to provide a sneak preview on some of the features of PrimeFaces, such as the AJAX processing mechanism and resource handling with Internationalization and Localization, along with the necessary steps to go through for implementing a simple web application powered by PrimeFaces, which will give a head start to the user.

 Setting up and configuring the PrimeFaces library